ashco/hue-server/README.md

 The `.env` and `/lib/config.js` files will need to be configured to work with your environment.

 - `.env`
-  - **USERNAME**: Required code used as authentication key when sending commands to Philips Hue Hub.
+  - **USER_ID**: Required code used as authentication key when sending commands to Philips Hue Hub.
 A quick guide on how to generate this key can be found [here](https://developers.meethue.com/develop/get-started-2/).
   - **PORT**: Optional env variable.
 Defaults to 9000.
   - **POLL_TIME**: Optional env variable: Lets you specify polling period for sensor status.
 You can see how to format this string [here](https://www.npmjs.com/package/node-cron).
 Defaults to run every 5 seconds.